biotite-dev/biotite/doc/tutorial/database/rcsb.rst

 Searching for entries
 ---------------------
-As mentioned in the previous chapter, in many cases one is not interested in a specific structure, but in set of structures that fits some desired criteria.
+As mentioned in the previous chapter, in many cases one is not interested in a specific structure, but in a set of structures that fits some desired criteria.
 And also similar to the other :mod:`biotite.database` subpackages, PDB IDs matching those criteria can be searched for by defining a :class:`Query` and passing it to :func:`search()`.